 Encourages Savings

-When the basic needs of individuals or businesses are met, the left overย amount naturally goes to savings for emergencies.
-These savingsย creates the possibility of future investments and help in generating moreย income.
-There has been an unprecedented amount of savings noted byย some microfinance institutions as a result of business extension.ย According the Unit Desai of Bank Rakyat Indonesia, 28 million saversย have been counted to just 3 million microloan borrowers.
+There has been an unprecedented amount of savings noted by some microfinance institutions as a result of business extension.
+According to the Unit Desai of Bank Rakyat Indonesia, 28 million savers have been counted to just 3 million microloan borrowers.

-According to Investopedia, many microlenders allow borrowers to workย together to repay their loans, helping each other when needed.
-Thisย holds borrowers more accountable for their repayments, which in turnย leads to better credit and sets them off on the right foot.
+According to Investopedia, many microlenders allow borrowers to work together to repay their loans, helping each other when needed.
+This holds borrowers more accountable for their repayments, which in turn leads to better credit and sets them off on the right foot.